Author: admin

 spirit of the town

-She is an extraordinary violinist from Hallowell.
-She is a member of Bay Chamber Faculty.
+She is an extraordinary violinist and a member of Bay Chamber Faculty, from Hallowell, Maine.

 Anne was a part of the mural from the earliest sketches.